Igogo festival: Events

 Igogo festival lasts for 17 days and begins with Upeli proceedings by the Iloro chiefs.
 The chiefs are led by a chief known as Akowa of Iloro, who is the traditional head of the Iloro chiefs.
 This Upeli procession lasts for 12 days and features several activities including Utegi, Ugbabo, Uyanna and Ugbate.
 It is also a period for the celebration of new yams.

 During this procession, beating of drums by individuals or associations is forbidden and the use of caps by men and head ties by women at close range to the Owo monarch, the Olowo of Owo, is also prohibited.
 The festival features the dance of bare-chested men, the Iloro Quarter men called Ighares.
 They often wear white caps with two horns of buffalo in their hands.
 They strike these horns together while dancing around the town and visiting sacred places located in the town.

-During this rite, any animal that crosses their paths automatically becomes food for them.
-The chiefs plait their hair and dance round the town, and visit their loved ones who give them gifts in return.
-The monarch often dresses like a woman and dances round the town as well.
+During this rite, any animal that crosses their paths will be viewed as food.
+The chiefs braid their hair and dance round the town, and visit their loved ones who give them gifts in return.
+The monarch often dresses like a woman and dances around the town.
 Dancing in the market by the monarch is also one of the rites performed during the festival.